yzen-dev/plain-to-class/README.md

 }
 ```

-You may also need an element-by-element array transformation.
-In such a case, you can pass an array of classes, which
+You may also need a piecemeal transformation of the array.
+In this case, you can pass an array of classes,
-can then be easily unpacked
+which can then be easily unpacked.

 ```php
     $userData = ['id' => 1, 'email' => 'test@test.com', 'balance' => 10012.23];